-- 6.3 The State party reiterates that the appointment of a member of the Supreme Electoral Court by the President of the Plurinational State is a prerogative recognized by the Constitution and domestic legislation (see para.
-4.5), and this appointment procedure in no way compromises the impartiality and competence of the electoral branch.
-The other six members of that Court are elected by the Plurinational Legislative Assembly. - 6.4 The State party notes that the author submitted two applications for amparo.
-The first one, filed by the citizens' association Poder Popular, was rejected because of formal issues that were not rectified (see para.
-2.11).
-On 5 February 2015, the supervisory court raised three issues regarding proof of the association's legal personality and clarification of the complaint, but these issues were not rectified.
-On 19 February 2015, the author filed a new application for amparo, which was found admissible on 25 February 2015 and on which a hearing was held on 4 March 2015.
-On that date the court adopted decision No. AA-08/2015, whereby amparo was denied because the author had not filed a timely application to challenge circular No. 71/2014, to which he was thus deemed to have consented.
-That decision was upheld by the Constitutional Court in a judgment issued on 29 September 2015. - 6.5 The State party maintains that the person claiming to be a victim of discrimination bears the burden of proof, but in the present case, the author's submissions consist not of relevant evidence but of mere unfounded "speculations".
-The author attempts to conflate his situation as a candidate for mayor with two other situations that are completely different, namely the situation of candidates for re-election to the Plurinational Legislative Assembly and the situation of candidates for departmental office.
+way compromises the impartiality and competence of the electoral branch.
+The other six members of that Court are elected by the Plurinational Legislative Assembly.

+- 6.4 The State party notes that the author submitted two applications for amparo, as the first one was rejected because of formal issues that were not rectified in a timely manner.
+On 18 February 2015 the author filed a new application for amparo, which was found admissible on 23 February 2015 and on which a hearing was held on 9 March 2015.
+The decision denying amparo was automatically referred to the Plurinational Constitutional Court, which upheld the contested decision in a judgment issued on 6 October 2015.
+The Court found that the person directly affected by circular No. 71/2014 was the Frente Único political coalition, since it was that entity, and not the author, that had standing to file an application for constitutional amparo.
+However, when that organization learned of the judicial decision disqualifying the author, it proceeded to replace her with another candidate. - 6.5 The State party maintains that the person claiming to be a victim of discrimination bears the burden of proof, but in the present case, the author's submissions consist not of relevant evidence but of mere unfounded "speculations".
+The author attempts to conflate her situation as a candidate for mayor with two other situations that are completely different, namely the situation of candidates for re-election to the Plurinational Legislative Assembly and the situation of candidates for departmental office.
 The situation of the Plurinational Legislative Assembly members who stood for office in the Department of La Paz is likewise dissimilar, as those candidates had met the constitutional requirement of two years' residency. - 6.6 The State party submits that it has complied at all times with the duty to adopt provisions that are consistent with the Covenant and to ensure that effective, relevant and timely remedies are available through both the constitutional and the electoral courts.